 - Always use just a pea-sized amount of tretinoin for the face & neck.

 - Start using it only two times a week, and gradually increase the times when your skin gets used to it.

 - Start with the lowest concentration, .025%

-- To comp for any dryness, never forget to layer it with a non-comedogenic moisturizer with niacinamide/ceramides/hyaluronic acid in it.
+- To compensate for any dryness, never forget to layer it with a non-comedogenic moisturizer with niacinamide/ceramides/hyaluronic acid in it.

-- Cut all other actives like AHAs & BHAs from your skincare routine.
+- Cut all other active ingredients like AHAs & BHAs from your skincare routine.

 - Apply only at nighttime.